What is an Autoclave?

 1. First we heat up water to the boiling temperature to generate steam that enters the autoclave chamber.
 As the steam enters the chamber, the air is removed from the chamber, and continues to be pushed out as the steam expands.
 The air must be removed from the chamber either by a vacuum process (as in large autoclaves that use a pump or an ejector) or by a displacement process (as in some smaller tabletop autoclaves).

-2. Now that the air is removed we increase the temperature and pressure by closing the chamber exhaust valve while continuing to add steam to the chamber.
+2. Now that the air is removed, we increase the temperature and pressure by closing the chamber exhaust valve while continuing to add steam to the chamber.
 The temperature and pressure will rise to the level required for sterilization.
 The required temperature is usually set to 121℃ or 134℃.

 3. This phase is called sterilization time, or holding time, since now is the time when the actual sterilization takes place.
 This may take around 3-20 minutes, depending on the size and contents of the load.
 Goodbye microorganisms!